artefactual/atom-docs/admin-manual/maintenance/common-atom-queries.rst

    SELECT @@sql_mode, @@GLOBAL.SQL_MODE;

-We do **not** recommend arbitrarily changing the SQL mode from those recommended in the :ref:`linux-ubuntu-bionic-create-database` step of the installation documentation.
+We do **not** recommend arbitrarily changing the SQL mode from those recommended in the :ref:`installation-ubuntu-create-database` step of the installation documentation.
 However, if you do need to make changes, there are two ways you can accomplish this.